DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Angel palace, corridor with 18 pillars.
 It was filled with light.
-This was the passage among the blue skies that led to heaven lord Alfreya.
+This was the passage among the blue skies that led to heaven lord Alfreyja.
 There single pillar has collapsed.

 Roaring sound and dust filled the place.